-Eddy Pump Corporation has developed an ejector-less vacuum creation pump.
+EDDY Pump Corporation has developed an ejector-less vacuum creation pump.
 This is done using the suction draw of the Eddy pump and a special 3” adapter which is connected to the suction inlet of the Eddy pump, which creates a type of choking effect.
-The choke effect increases the velocity through the suction, while allowing the air inside the piping to escape, creating the vacuum in the pipeline.
+The choking effect increases the velocity through the suction while allowing the air inside the piping to escape, creating the vacuum in the pipeline.

 No ejector is used.
 Vacuum is created from the suction side of the pump; the piping configuration needed provides a fully open looped system, which enables self-priming of the pump.
 Due to the 2” solid object pass through, no object able to be flushed down a vacuum toilet would clog/plug up any part of the pump or vacuum creation process.

 No clogging occurs due to the very effective macerating / chopping effect created by Eddy Effect and recirculation of the fluid back to the VCHT tank.

 3” suction / 3” discharge connected to 4” discharge piping back to the VCHT.

 Pump motor speed is 1200 RPM, this assists greatly in low vibration, low noise, along with less wear on the pump material, which is extremely low already with the EDDY Pump effect that is created.